carrotsrc/loki/README.md

 Wireless device security demo

-I was asked to present (to 15 year olds) basic security problems with wireless devices and how to be vigilant over their hardware.
+I was asked to present basic security problems with wireless devices and how to be vigilant over their hardware.
 For the talk I put together a small (controlled) demonstration including this software.

 ### Loki Capture